siriinthira/eSportsApp/README.md

 For example, users may find it difficult to discover new tournaments or connect with like-minded players.
 Your app will solve this by offering tailored recommendations and simplifying tournament registration.

-# User Story

-As a competitive player, I want to easily find tournaments that match my skill level so that I can participate in challenges that are appropriate for me.

-As an e-sports enthusiast, I want to receive real-time updates on tournaments I follow so I can stay informed without searching for information.

 ---------------------------------------------------------------------------

-# Ideate

-Now that the problem and objectives are defined, brainstorm solutions.
-This step is about generating ideas for features, interactions, and content that will be integrated into the app.
-This phase includes:

-Feature Brainstorming: List possible features for your app based on user needs.
-Some ideas could include:

-Matchmaking and Team Formation: A feature where players can easily form or join teams for tournaments.

-Event Discovery and Registration: Users should be able to discover and register for e-sports events based on their interests and region.

-Leaderboard and Rankings: Real-time leaderboards for users to track tournament standings.

-Live Streaming Integration: Allow users to watch live tournaments and games.

-Sketching: Sketch low-fidelity wireframes to explore layouts, interactions, and overall flow.

 # User Flow v1